Grove City, Pennsylvania: History

 In 1798, Valentine Cunningham and his family from Huntingdon County, Pennsylvania settled along Wolf Creek, building a gristmill with fellow American Revolutionary War veteran and settler Robert Glenn on the creek in 1799 and naming the area Pine Grove.
 About a mile north, another community was drafted surrounding a gristmill, named Slabtown.
 In the early years of the 19th century, Cunningham built a sawmill and schoolhouse in Pine Grove, while Robert Moore built up the area around Slabtown with a sawmill and small businesses.
 By 1837, Cunningham's sons J.G. and Charles returned to Pine Grove to continue its expansion, formally laying it out around this time.

 By the 1850s, a Wolf Creek post office had been formed to serve both communities as they became increasingly merged.
 Pine Grove Academy, the precursor to Grove City College, was established in 1858.
 Around the same time, large coal deposits were discovered in the area, kickstarting a mining industry.
 The Pittsburgh, Shenango and Lake Erie Railroad was extended to Pine Grove in 1872, and Pine Grove Normal Academy was chartered to grant degrees in 1876.
-On January 1, 1883, the borough of Grove City was incorporated, changing its name as Pine Grove, Schuylkill County was already established.
+On January 1, 1883, the borough of Grove City was incorporated, changing its name since Pine Grove, Schuylkill County was already established.
 George Junior Republic was established in 1909.